 While they have solutions that inspect and secure areas like their network with a stateful firewall and web traffic with Secure Web Gateways (SWG) and even some of the newer zero trust technologies, these solutions cannot perform a deep inspection of their DNS traffic, leaving them vulnerable to the many threats today that abuse DNS.
-They are not designed to inspect DNS traffic.
-As result, techniques such as DNS tunneling go unnoticed.
+This is because they are not designed to inspect DNS traffic.
+As a result, techniques such as DNS tunneling should be noticed.

 In most instances, DNS packets – typically including IP address information – enter networks via unblocked ports without first being inspected by security systems.
-Again, DNS activity in a network is rarely monitored.
-This makes the DNS layer the flawless blind spot for bad actors to manipulate.
+So, again, DNS activity in a network is rarely monitored.
+This makes the DNS layer the perfect blind spot for bad actors to manipulate.

 Introduction to attacking DNS

 The vulnerability and abuses of this protocol are comprehensive, and there are several methods of attacking DNS.
-We have, for example, DNS poisoning, denial of service, spoofing/hijacking, and DNS tunnelling.
+We have, for example, DNS poisoning, denial of service, spoofing/hijacking, and DNS tunneling.

-Unless you have DNS-layer security, the DNS packets typically used to communicate IP addresses won’t even be inspected as they move through your network.
-Additionally, most security solutions don’t even register anomalous DNS activity – like DNS tunneling, which is a sure sign of an in-progress attack.
+Unless you have DNS-layer security, the DNS packets typically used to communicate IP addresses will only be inspected as they move through your network.
+Additionally, most security solutions don’t even register anomalous DNS activity – like DNS tunneling- a sure sign of an in-progress attack.
 DNS tunneling uses the DNS protocol to communicate non-DNS traffic over port 53.
 It sends HTTP(s) and additional protocol traffic over DNS.

 DNS tunneling establishes DNS tunnels between their servers and victims’ machines.
 This connection between attacker and victim allows for the exfiltration of sensitive data and the execution of command and control operations.

-DNS Poisoning, also known as DNS cache poisoning, is where forged DNS data is submitted into a DNS resolver’s cache.
+DNS Poisoning, or DNS cache poisoning, is where forged DNS data is submitted into a DNS resolver’s cache.
 This results in the resolver returning an incorrect IP address for a domain.
-Therefore rather than going to the indented website unknown to the user, their traffic can be redirected to a malicious machine.
-More often than, this will be a replica of the original site used for malicious purposes, such as distributing Malware or collecting login information.
+Therefore, rather than going to the indented website unknown to the user, their traffic can be redirected to a malicious machine.
+More often, this will be a replica of the original site used for malicious purposes, such as distributing Malware or collecting login information.

-This so-called “DNS poisoning” attack could allow random attackers to deceive DNS and redirect web browsers to false servers, permitting them to hijack traffic.
-The incorrect stored entry will remain until the cache entry expires, down to the TTL, which could lead to weeks of compromise.
+This “DNS poisoning” attack could allow random attackers to deceive DNS and redirect web browsers to false servers, permitting them to hijack traffic.
+Furthermore, the incorrect stored entry will remain until the cache entry expires, down to the TTL, which could lead to weeks of compromise.

 Then we have DNS Spoofing, or hijacking is very easy to do and difficult to detect.
 For example, let’s say you type the incurred domain name.
-So you try to go somewhere that does not exist, and you are returned to a search page with many ads.
+So you try to go somewhere that does not exist and are returned to a search page with many ads.
 This is the ISP that is hijacking NX domain responses.
-So when you try to query for a name that does not exist, your ISP sees this, crafts its response and sends you to a search page to sell you ads.
-This commonly happens on public wifi networks.
+So when you try to query for a name that does not exist, your ISP sees this, crafts its response, and sends you to a search page to sell you ads.
+This commonly happens on public Wi-Fi networks.

-So we have similar DNS spoofing and DNS poisoning attacks, but they have distinguishable characteristics from one another.
-Both of these DNS attacks attempt to trick users into revealing sensitive data and could result in a targeted user installing malicious software that can be used later in the kill chain.
+So, we have similar DNS spoofing and DNS poisoning attacks, but they have distinguishable characteristics.
+Both DNS attacks attempt to trick users into revealing sensitive data and could result in a targeted user installing malicious software that can be used later in the kill chain.
 Poisoning DNS cache changes entries on DNS resolvers or servers where IP addresses are stored.

 DNS Amplification Attack (DNS Flood)

-Then we have the DNS amplification style of DNS attack.
-Also known as DNS flood.
-A bad actor exploits vulnerabilities to originally turn small queries into much larger payloads, which are used to bring down the victim’s hosts.
-So we know that DNS uses UDP for transport, meaning a bad actor can spoof the source address of a DNS request and send the response to any IP address of their choosing.
+So, we know that DNS uses UDP for transport, meaning a bad actor can spoof the source address of a DNS request and send the response to any IP address of their choosing.
 In this case, they can amplify DDoS attacks using DNS responses larger than the initial query packet.
 For example, fake DNS lookups to open recursive servers can achieve a 25x to 40x amplification factor.
-The source IP of the fake lookups is the victim’s website which becomes overwhelming.
+This is because the source IP of the bogus lookups is the victim’s website, which becomes overwhelming.